Michael Clark II

 Michael Clark II (born May 4, 1969) is an American professional golfer.

+Early life and amateur career

 Clark was born in Kingsport, Tennessee.
-He attended Georgia Tech and turned professional in 1992.
+He attended Georgia Tech.

+Professional career

+In 1992, he turned professional.
 He won two events on the PGA Tour's official developmental tour in the 1990s, but it took him some years to win a place on the PGA Tour itself.

-His 2000 rookie PGA Tour season was a great success, with victory in the John Deere Classic and the PGA Tour Rookie of the Year award, but he struggled to build on this, and by 2005 he was back on the Nationwide Tour.
+However, his 2000 rookie season on the PGA Tour was a great success, with victory in the John Deere Classic and the PGA Tour Rookie of the Year award, but he struggled to build on this, and by 2005 he was back on the Nationwide Tour.
 Clark last played in a PGA Tour-sanctioned event in 2012.